naeemalomari/-data-structures-and-algorithms/java/README.md

 ## Insert to Middle of an Array :

-## Having an array with a specific index, the challenging part that I have to reverse the array which the last index will be the first and the first one should be the last index.
+## Having an array and number as an argument and add the number inside the middle of the array.

 ## WhiteBoard Process :